Multi-agent Markov Entanglement: Value Decomposition Error in General Two-agent MDPs

 where $\mP_A,\mP_B$ are the optimal solutions of \eqref{eq: two agent measure} under agent-wise total variation distance w.r.t agent $A,B$ respectively.
 Furthermore, the decomposition error is entry-wise bounded by the measure of Markov entanglement,

 \end{theorem}

 The bound derived using ATV is more refined and explicitly takes into account the multi-agent structure.
 Each agent $i\in\{A,B\}$ contributes to the decomposition error by its entanglement with the system, i.e. $E_i(\PAB)$, weighted by its maximum local reward $r^i_{\max}$.
-Furthermore, given that ATV is a tighter distance compared to TV, we have $E_i(\PAB)\leq E(\PAB)$ for $i\in\{A,B\}$, Theorem~\ref{thm: two-agent atv} provides a tighter bound for the entry-wise decomposition error compared to Theorem~\ref{thm: two-agent value decomp}.
+Furthermore, given that ATV is a tighter distance compared to TV, i.e. $E_i(\PAB)\leq E(\PAB)$ for $i\in\{A,B\}$, Theorem~\ref{thm: two-agent atv} provides a tighter bound for the entry-wise decomposition error compared to Theorem~\ref{thm: two-agent value decomp}.